 On April 19, 2023, the Company announced it has signed a Memorandum of Understanding ("MOU") with the Yellowknives Dene First Nation ("YKDFN") regarding the Yellowknife Lithium Project located approximately 60 kilometers east of Yellowknife, Northwest Territories in YKDFN's traditional territory; Chief Drygeese Territory.
-The MOU states that both LIFT and YKDFN intend to enter into an Engagement Agreement based upon the terms outlined in the MOU, and that LIFT can begin mobilizing equipment and supplies for the summer drill campaign at the Yellowknife Lithium Project with an anticipated start date of June 1, 2023.
-The summer drill campaign at the Yellowknife Lithium Project is expected to be approximately 42,000 meters and will run until November 2023.
+The MOU states that both LIFT and YKDFN intend to enter into an Exploration

+Agreement based upon the terms outlined in the MOU, and that LIFT can begin mobilizing equipment and supplies for the summer drill campaign at the Yellowknife Lithium Project with an anticipated start date of June 1, 2023.
+The exploration agreement was subsequently entered into on June 5, 2023.

-On June 7, 2023, the Company announced the start of a 45,000-meter drill program that began June 2, 2023 at its Yellowknife Lithium Project located to the east of Yellowknife, Northwest Territories.
+The summer drill campaign at the Yellowknife Lithium Project began on June 2, 2023, and is expected to be approximately 45,000 meters and will run until November 2023.
 The current drill program is targeting seven outcropping spodumene-bearing pegmatite dyke complexes that are within 10 kilometers of an all-season highway.
 Drilling will begin by targeting areas that, based on historic trench sample results, returned the highest lithia grades from outcropping pegmatites.
 The Fi Southwest and Fi Main pegmatites will be the first targets to be drilled.
 The Company plans to drill each pegmatite target at 100 meter by 100 meter centers to a vertical depth of 300 meters.
-This is expected to provide sufficient sample density to enable estimates for inferred resources by mid-2024.

-Furthermore, on June 14, 2023, the Company announced that initial drilling below the Fi Southwest pegmatite has intersected widths of spodumene-bearing pegmatite similar to surface exposures and that the dyke contains similar amounts of spodumene to what was reported in historic work completed in the 1970s and 1980s (locally 5 - 50% spodumene content).
+Furthermore, on June 14, 2023, the Company announced that initial drilling below the Fi Southwest pegmatite had intersected widths of spodumene-bearing pegmatite similar to surface exposures and that the dyke contains similar amounts of spodumene to what was reported in historic work completed in the 1970s and 1980s (locally 5-50% spodumene content).